dimovadobi/Programming-Basics-Book-Python-MN/chapter-00.2-how-to-become-a-programmer.md

 Algorithmic (logical, engineering, mathematical, abstract) thinking forms about 30% of the minimum skills for a start in the profession. **Algorithmic thinking** is the ability to break a task into a logical sequence of steps (algorithm) and to find a solution for each step, then to put them together in a working solution for the initial task.
 This is the most important skill that the programmer has.

 How **to build algorithmic thinking**?
-* Review **many (1000+) programming tasks**, the more diverse, the better..
+* Review **many (1000+) programming tasks**, the more diverse, the better.
 This is the recipe: reducing thousands of practical tasks, inventing an algorithm for them, and executing the algorithm, along with debugging errors along the way.
 * Physics, mathematics, and/or similar sciences help, but they are not restraining!
 People with **engineering and technical inclinations** usually learn to think logically easily, because they already have the skills for solving problems, although not algorithmic.
 * The ability **to solve programming tasks** (which requires algorithmic thinking) is extremely important for programmers.
 Many companies require only this skill in job interviews.